 When a non-cryptographic PRNG is used in a cryptographic context, it can expose the cryptography to certain types of attacks.

 Often a pseudo-random number generator (PRNG) is not designed for cryptography.
-Sometimes a mediocre source of randomness is sufficient or preferable for algorithms which use random numbers.
+Sometimes a mediocre source of randomness is sufficient or preferable for algorithms that use random numbers.
 Weak generators generally take less processing power and/or do not use the precious, finite, entropy sources on a system.
 While such PRNGs might have very useful features, these same features could be used to break the cryptography.

-Both of these examples use a statistical PRNG to generate a random
+Both of these examples use a statistical PRNG to generate a random number: